-The others gathered around my chair as we admired the photographer’s skill and artistry, and the locations she chose for the bridal shoot.
+The others gathered around to admire the photographer’s skill and artistry, and the locations she chose for the bridal shoot.
 We remarked on who resembled whom, how wonderfully fine everyone looked, and we shared happy memories of that shining hot January day.

 Married in the 1980s, our photos were relatively expensive and therefore few.
-They were less natural too, more formal, because film photography is far less forgiving than today’s digital.
+They were less natural too, more formal, because film photography was far less forgiving than today’s digital.
 It was a waste to develop and print photos if they weren’t any good.

 You see, as a wedding photographer she needs to document what really happened, who was there and what they really looked like.
-She needs to tell the story of an important and meaningful day, but also remember how much everyone wanted to look their best.
+She needs to tell the story of an important and meaningful day.
+And yet, she must also remember how much everyone wants to look their best.

 Digital photography has changed what is possible.
 But as the possibilities have expanded, so too have our expectations.
 Today’s photographers might take thousands of shots to record every aspect of a wedding day, because it’s no longer prohibitively expensive or logistically impossible.

 A photograph captures a moment in time, an instant, and records the who or what in that moment, for posterity.
-A photograph makes it possible for the viewer to go back to that moment, or even ‘visit’ it for the first time.
+A photograph makes it possible for the viewer to go back to that moment, or even ‘visit’ for the first time.

 Think about it.
 It only takes a breath or the blink of an eye for what we call ‘now’ or ‘the present’ to pass by into the past.
 As soon as we’ve said the word ‘now’ or even thought it, that word and the moment in which you uttered it becomes part of history, never to return.

 These days we do it more than any generation in history, because it’s so easy and cheap.
-And with just the click of a button, we send captured moments to friends and family on the other side of the globe, and even to people we’ve never met.
+And with just the click of a button, we send captured moments to friends and family on the other side of the globe.
+Even to people we’ve never met.
 Instantly.

 But why do we want to record these transitory elements of our lives?
 What do photos do for us?

 Photographs help us to relive what happened in the tick of a second and experience it again.
 They jog our memories and remind us of things we’ve forgotten or only vaguely recall.

-And then there are the photos that record events in our lives of which we have no memory, even though they show that we were there; they convey true things about our lives, but we simply cannot recall them.
+And then there are the photos that record events in our lives of which we have no memory, even though they show that we were there.
+They convey true things about our lives, but we simply cannot recall them.

 I once read a tragic account of a man who had suffered a brain injury, who gave away all the family photographs he owned.
 He could no longer remember who the people were.
 He needed someone to tell him every day who each person was and how they were related to him.

 A veteran of both World Wars, Grandpa was almost 70 and he’d driven more than 600km from his country home for a rare visit.
 In the photo he’s standing in our front yard, holding me in his arms.
 His face is visible to the camera while mine is in profile, and I have my new teddy bear clutched firmly in one little fist.

 Now, one thing this photo does very well is to reveal Grandpa Roy as the familial source of my angular jawline!
 But much better than that, it also captures, in a fleeting moment, the warmth and affection on his face as we gaze into each other’s eyes.

 This is the power of a single image to convey not just information about a time that once was, but also to express truth through relationship and emotion.
 A photo editor could add a filter or lessen the wrinkles on my grandfather’s face or remove my teddy bear from the shot, but why would they bother?
 Why would they even want to?

-Like an unedited, untouched, raw photograph—though a living, breathing, three-dimensional one—Jesus came to be “God with us” to the lost and the estranged.
+Like an unedited, untouched, raw photograph—a living, breathing, three-dimensional one—Jesus came to be ‘God with us’ to the lost and the estranged.
 He came as “the radiance of God’s glory and the exact representation of his being” (Matt 1:23; Heb 1:3).

 Jesus isn’t just a faithful reproduction of God.
 He doesn’t merely resemble him.
 And he’s not a chip off the old block.
 Jesus is God the Son, the spit and image of the invisible God (Col 1:15).

 That’s because it was God’s delight to allow all his fullness to dwell in his Son.
 Like Father, like Son.
 And Jesus spoke the words his Father gave him and lived the only human life perfectly devoted to God, following his plan of salvation to the letter.

-Trusting in Christ Jesus, we can be sure that the Father’s loving gaze rests not only on his beloved Son, but also on us, as he sees his beauty, his image.
+When we are in Jesus, we can be sure that the Father’s loving gaze rests not only on his beloved Son, but also on us, because of his beauty, his image.
 His love.